 Siblings Agnes (29), Alice (26), and Bernard McCoy (24) huddled together on the deck of the Titanic shivering in the cold.
 It was about 1:15 am on April 15, 1912.
 They were on the port side of the doomed ship, which now was decidedly tilted toward the bow, causing everyone to lean toward the stern.
 Looking forward, Bernard could see that the entire bow was now underwater and the waterline was slowly creeping in their direction.
 There was no question in anyone’s mind anymore that the ship was sinking, as they looked out onto the dark, icy, foreboding waters of the Atlantic, contemplating whether they might soon be in it.

 Once there, the situation had obviously changed.
 Now stewards were ordering everyone to get dressed, put on their lifebelts, and go up to the deck.
 The McCoys quickly got their lifebelts and reversed their course back up the stairs.
-They soon found the second trip would not be so easy, with over 700 of their panicking fellow 3rd class passengers trying to go the same way this time.
+They soon found the second trip would not be so easy, with over 700 of their panicking fellow 3rd Class passengers trying to go the same way this time.
 The delay in getting steerage passengers to the deck is reflected in the casualty statistics.
-While 97% women and 86% of children from the 1st Class area survived, only 49% of women and 31% of children from 3rd Class survived.
+While 97 percent women and 86 percent of children from the 1st Class area survived, only 49 percent of women and 31 percent of children from 3rd Class survived.

 (Below: Bernard McCoy)